-examples of work, that the apprentice has undertaken during the "on-programme" apprenticeship period; details of the work, tasks or projects undertaken which will include key objectives and deliverables and a detailed description of the activities of the apprentice in order to achieve deliverables
+- examples of work, work-based training, development activities and performance reviews that the apprentice has undertaken during the "on-programme" apprenticeship period; - details of the work, tasks or projects undertaken which will include a high-level overview of the work undertaken, key objectives and deliverables, dates and time periods for the work and a detailed description of the activities of the apprentice in order to achieve deliverables; - the portfolio should demonstrate how each piece of work-based evidence or work-based training activity helps to achieve the knowledge, skills and behaviours (KSBs) set out in the apprenticeship standard.

-EPAOs will receive a copy of the portfolio at the gateway to provide sufficient time for the independent assessors to review its content.
-The independent assessors must have a minimum of 3 working weeks to review the portfolio in advance of the professional discussion in order to prepare appropriate questions.
+End-point assessment organisations (EPAOs) will receive a copy of the portfolio at the gateway point to provide sufficient time for the assessors to review its content.
+The independent assessors must have a minimum of 3 weeks to review the portfolio in advance of the professional discussion in order to prepare appropriate questions.